DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

 - Disconnect the USB cable.

-Skip ahead to :ref:`/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega:3.
-Set the switches for run/sketch mode`
+Skip ahead to :ref:`ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega:3.
+Set the switches on your Mega for flashing`

 With esptool.py
 ^^^^^^^^^^^^^^^^